 Elements for the Variant, Manifestation and Item are recorded in the language of the Variant, Manifestation or Item and should be transcribed from the Item or from other sources in the appropriate language.

 Scripts, symbols or other characters that cannot be transcribed as presented or are other than that used by the cataloguing agency or institution may, if necessary, be transliterated in the script of the institution or replaced with a cataloguer’s description.
-Use an international standard for transliteration such as ISO 9.
+Use a recognized standard for transliteration such as ISO 9 or ALA-LC Romanization Tables.
 Give an explanatory note for the addition, if necessary.
 Optionally, enclose the cataloguer’s description in square brackets.

 Example: